vertexproject/synapse/docs/synapse/glossary.rst

 A package is a set of commands and library code used to implement a Storm :ref:`gloss-service`.
-When a new Storm service is loaded into a Cortex, the Cortex verifes that the service is legitimate and then requests the service's package in order to load any extended Storm commands associated with the service and any library code used to aimplement the service.
+When a new Storm service is loaded into a Cortex, the Cortex verifes that the service is legitimate and then requests the service's packages in order to load any extended Storm commands associated with the service and any library code used to implement the service.

 .. _gloss-pivot: